johnbywater/dcbdb/README.md

 ## Subscriptions (catch-up and continue)

-DCBDB supports catch-up subscriptions over gRPC.
+UmaDB supports catch-up subscriptions over gRPC.
 A subscription behaves like a normal read until it reaches the end of the currently recorded events, at which point it blocks instead of terminating and then continues delivering newly appended events.

 Key semantics:
 - Normal read (subscribe = false):